zzzprojects/learn-orm/tutorials/csharp-tutorial/nullable-types.md

 int n2 = (int)num;
 ```

-The above example will throw an exception if `num` is null.
+The above example will throw an exception if `num` is `null`.

+All the examples related to the nullable types are available in the `NullableTypes.cs` file of the source code.
+Download the source code and try out all the examples for better understanding.